codegram/colorant/Readme.md

 ## Command Line Usage

-You can also use colorist from the command line.
+You can also use colorant from the command line.
 It is simple:

-    gem install colorist
+    gem install colorant
-    colorist path/to/my/photo.jpg --colors 9 --extended
+    colorant path/to/my/photo.jpg --colors 9 --extended

 And the output: